wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-connector-reference.md

 ---

 ??? note "deleteQueue"
-    This operation deletes the queue specified by the QueueUrl.
+    This operation deletes the queue specified by the `QueueUrl`.
 See the [related API documentation](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_DeleteQueue.html) for more information.
     <table>
         <tr>
             <th>Parameter Name</th>